 Basic net loss per share is computed by dividing the net loss by the weighted-average number of shares of common stock outstanding during the period, net of shares of common stock held in escrow account.
 The diluted net loss per share is computed by giving effect to all potentially dilutive securities outstanding for the period.
-For periods in which the Company reports net losses, diluted net loss per common share attributable to common stockholders, because potentially dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
+For periods in which the Company reports net losses, diluted net loss per common share attributable to common stockholders is the same as basic net loss per common share attributable to common stockholders, because potentially dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.